mitodl/ocw-hugo-themes/README.md

 ### Environment variables

-An example environment file can be found at `.env.example`.
+During local development, environment variables are read from `.env`.
+However, this project has no required environment variables *for development*.

+To seed a `.env` file with your development values (e.g., for running production-esque commands during development), run `yarn with-env --print-env '' > .env`.

 To further explain the various environment variables and what they do:

 | Variable | Relevant Themes | Example | Description |
 | --- | --- | --- | --- |